 However, as it can be difficult to track all of the members of a single species, the exact moment of extinction is usually declared in hindsight.

 Many factors can lead to the extinction of a species.
 Notably, a species’ survival is tightly linked with the ecosystem that it belongs to.

-When a certain species’ ecosystem begins to be affected by climate change, whether it is too much rain, too little rain, or severe heat or cold, those changes can inflict heavy damage on a species and their ecological niche.
+When a certain species’ ecosystem begins to be affected by climate change, whether it is too much rain, too little rain, or severe heat or cold, those changes can inflict heavy damage on a species and its ecological niche.

 A good example of how climate change can lead to the extinction of species is how global warming has impacted the pika.

 The pikas are small rodents that are related to rabbits and are found in cold mountainous areas.

 The rising heat has made their usual environment hostile, and if they cannot adapt to the rising heat, then the pika may one day become extinct.

 When an ecosystem is affected by climate change, it can result in the extinction of species.

 Another reason that climate change is so dangerous to species is that the extinction of one animal, organism, plankton, or flora, can cause a ripple effect that impacts all of the species involved in that food web.

-A ripple effect can impact flora and fauna involved in that ecosystem.
+A ripple effect can impact the flora and fauna involved in that ecosystem.
 A food web is essentially made up of predators and prey that interact within a habitat or ecosystem.

 When one species disappears, the entire food web is destabilized.

 In addition, the melting of sea ice and ice caps in the Arctic can lead to the extinction of several different mammals as it causes a ripple effect.

 For example, as the ice melts, the amount of ice algae, which lives in the sea ice, will decline (Source).

 In turn, zooplanktons that eat the algae will decline as their food source is depleted.
 As the zooplankton decreases, the Arctic cod will not have as much to eat since they eat zooplankton (Source).